 Some amplifiers use glass tube-type fuse holders while others use blade-type fuse clips.
 In either case, the blown fuse will have a black spot in it or will be completely dark.
 Remove all fuses for replacement.

-Step 4: Determine Type of Fuse to Replace It with
+Step 4: Determine the Type of Fuse to Replace It with

 If you are not sure which type of fuse your amplifier uses, look on the inside of the amp to find a model number or manufacturer name.